Kidney cancer at a glance

 - The three main types of kidney cancer are Wilms tumors (in children), transitional cell cancer and renal cell cancer, the most common by far.

-- Kidney cancer symptoms largely go unnoticed until the tumor is physically noticeable when patients may experience blood in urine, the presence of a palpable mass and pain.
+- Symptoms largely go unnoticed until the tumor is physically noticeable, when patients may experience blood in urine, the presence of a palpable mass and pain.

-- Oncologists do not know the exact cause of kidney caner but identified risk factors include cigarette smoking, obesity and hypertension, among others.
+- Oncologists do not know the exact cause of kidney cancer, but identified risk factors include cigarette smoking, obesity and hypertension, among others.

 Kidney cancer causes